 - Add 3.0 ml Sodium Perchlorate solution to the graduated centrifuge tube but do not agitate – a white precipitate is formed.

 - Place the centrifuge tube in the centrifuge and counterbalance the centrifuge with a similar centrifuge tube filled with water.
-Centrifuge at constant speed (around 1,800 rpm) for one minute and read the volume of the precipitate immediately afterwards.
+Centrifuge at a constant speed (around 1,800 rpm) for one minute and read the volume of the precipitate immediately afterward.
 The speed of an electrical centrifuge can usually be adjusted to 1,800 rpm using the dial.
 The speed of a hand-crank centrifuge can be adjusted to 1,800 rpm by turning the crank handle slowly and counting the number of centrifuge arm revolutions for one full turn of the crank (handle).
-From this, the number of crank turns required to obtain 1,800 rotor revolutions can be calculated.
-Dividing the number of crank turns required for 1,800 revolutions by 12 will give the number of handle turns required every 5 seconds, and hand crank speed rate can then be adjusted to obtain 1,800 rpm by using a stopwatch.
-As an example, if one full turn of the hand-crank centrifuge handle produces 10 full centrifuge arm revolutions, then 180 handle turns are required to obtain 1,800 centrifuge arm revolutions.
-A centrifuge speed of 1,800 rpm can therefore be obtained by 180 full handle turns per minute, which is equivalent to 3 full handle turns per second or 15 full handle turns every 5 seconds.
+The number of crank turns required to obtain 1,800 rotor revolutions can be calculated from this.
+Dividing the number of crank turns required for 1,800 revolutions by 12 will give the number of handle turns required every 5 seconds, and the hand crank speed rate can then be adjusted to obtain 1,800 rpm by using a stopwatch.
+For example, if one full turn of the hand-crank centrifuge handle produces ten full centrifuge arm revolutions, then 180 handle turns are required to obtain 1,800 centrifuge arm revolutions.
+Therefore, a centrifuge speed of 1,800 rpm can be obtained by 180 full handle turns per minute, equivalent to 3 full handle turns per second or 15 full handle turns every 5 seconds.

 - Repeat Steps 2 to 4 using higher KCl concentrations as tabulated above.
 Always use a pipette when transferring the required amount of Standard Potassium Chloride solution to the clean, empty graduated centrifuge tube.
 Plot the volume of Precipitate (ml) against KCl Concentration (ppb), from which a straight line can be produced, similar to that shown below.